csviri/kubernetes-glue-operator/docs/reference.md

 - **`name`** - is a mandatory attribute.
 The resource is referenced by this name from other places, typically other resource templates and `JSCondition`.
   If it is used in a `JSCondition` the `name` must be a valid JavaScript variable name.
 - **`resource`** - is the desired state of the resource applied by default using Server Side Apply.
 The resource is templated using
-  [Qute Templating Engine](https://quarkus.io/guides/qute-reference), other resources can be referenced from the templates, see below.
+  [qute templating engine](https://quarkus.io/guides/qute-reference), other resources can be referenced from the templates, see below.
   There is a restriction, that the managed resource is namespaced, and the namespace is always the same as the namespace of the `Glue`
   (and/or parent for `GlueOperator`), so the `namespace` field in resource **metadata should not be specified**.
 - **`dependsOn`** - is a list of names of other managed resources (not related resources).
 The resource is not reconciled until all the resources